Log on

 On this page I shall attempt to describe some of the things I miss, hoping that some day, someone will pick it up and carry on where the Amiga left.
 I may also describe things that did survive, but are now so rare that I think they need to be exposed further.

 Many applications have some sort of scripting engine.
 This scripting engine usually resides within the host application.
 On the Amiga it was the other way around: The scripting language is the host, calling whatever applications it needs from the same script.
-This has numerous benefits:
+This is achieved by exposing a so-called Rexx Port, that the script then connects to.
+Once connected, the functionality of the application becomes available as a set of additional commands that are seemlessly added to the existing Rexx syntax.
+This approach has numerous benefits:

-1. The user only has to learn one scripting language.
+1. The user only has to learn one scripting language in order to control applications from multiple vendors.

-2. One script can easily access multiple applications, drawing on functionality from all these.
+2. One single script can easily access multiple applications, drawing on functionality from all these.

-3. Application developers do not need to waste time implementing a scripting language.
-All they have to do is allowing Rexx to control their application.
-Thus, on the Amiga it was standard for large applications to be scriptable, because the extra development overhead was much smaller.
+3. Application developers do not need to spend time implementing a scripting language.
+All they have to do is allowing Rexx to control their application by exposing a Rexx port.
+Thus, on the Amiga it was common for modern applications to be scriptable, because the extra development overhead of adding scripting support was much smaller.

 4. Because the scripting language and syntax is the same no matter what program you're addressing, it becomes easier to learn to script everything.